lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 We have no time to cover the fundamentals of how Erlang achieves reliability.
 Suffice to say it has a very significant and well-respected legacy.
 Look up Supervision trees for a start.
 Elixir inherits that foundation and uses it for everything.
 It is a fundamental part of the language and runtime.

+If you are curious I can direct you to my Unpacking Elixir blog series that covers a lot of it.

 ## Phoenix - The Web Framework

 The Phoenix web framework was built by another rubyist.
-Chris Mccord (TODO: spelling).
+Chris McCord.
 He spent a ton of time in Ruby trying to build something that abstracted doing live and realtime web UI in a simple way.
 It was really slow and difficult.

 He jumped at the opportunity of working with a more performant language that was still familiar.